TheAionxGit/Aionx/README.md

 ## Models

-- Density Hemisphere Neural Network (DensityHNN): Implements the model proposed by ('Link to paper').
+- Density Hemisphere Neural Network (DensityHNN):
+    - Implements the model proposed by [Paper](linktopaper).
 DensityHNN is a deep Learning algorithm designed to produce Density forecasts on time-dependent data...

 ## Getting Started